Wild Baby Giant Tortoise

-It can be hard growing up without parents but it doesn’t seem to bother this 5-year-old baby giant tortoise.
-She’s been on her own as soon as she cracked through her egg and joined her siblings in the open air.
-She has the instincts to show her the way but there are a few things that haven't been hardwired into her.
-The people brought their own animals to her island long ago, cats and dogs but also cows.
-She has started to learn how to avoid the predators mostly but the cows are a big pain.
+It can be hard growing up without parents, but it doesn’t seem to bother this 5-year-old baby giant tortoise.
+She’s been on her own as soon as she cracked through her egg, and joined her siblings in the open air.
+With natural instincts to show her the way, there are but a few things that haven't already been hardwired into her.
+When people brought their own animals to her island long ago, she had to learn how to avoid these new creatures.
+Cats and dogs she has almost got the hang of, but the cows mostly are the biggest pain.
 They eat her food and she needs that if she is to make it into a grand old age!

 Tortoises have a very hands-off approach to parenting.
 The female will lay her eggs (2-25 depending on the species) in a nest she has dug into the sand.
-She will cover it back up and head off.
-The hatchlings will need to dig themselves out of the hole when they are ready.
-The temperature of the sand can affect the gender of the hatchlings: warmer temperatures give more females and colder temperatures give more males.
+She will cover it back up and head off, leaving the hatchlings to dig themselves out when they are ready.
+Interestingly, the temperature of the sand can affect the gender of the hatchlings: warmer temperatures give more females and colder temperatures give more males.